 The following chapters are not written yet.
-The description of synchronization features, rolebased access control, policies and all the other advanced topics are not there yet.
-This is only first version of the book.
+The description of role-based access control, policies and all the other advanced topics is missing.
+This is still an early version of the book.
 Similarly to midPoint itself this book is written in an incremental and iterative way.
 Writing a good book is a huge task in itself and it takes a lot of time.
 But obviously a book like this is needed for midPoint community.
 Therefore we have decided not to wait until the book is complete.
-We have decided to publish at least those chapters that are reasonably well finished.
+We have decided to be continuously publishing those chapters that are reasonably well finished.
 Something is usually better than nothing.
 Please be patient.
 The whole book will be finished eventually.
 And as always - your support, contributions and sponsoring may considerably speed up things here.
-We have published the first version of the book at Christmas 2016 as a surprise gift to the midPoint community.
-The last year was an incredibly busy time for the midPoint team.
-But we have decided that spreading the knowledge is as important as the code itself.
-Therefore here it is: first few chapters of the book.
-We will publish other chapters as soon as they are completed.